Effective Condition Number Bounds for Convex Regularization: Applications

 A popular method~\cite[Recipe 4.1]{edge}, going back to Stojnic~\cite{stojnic10} and generalized in~\cite{CRPW:12}, is to approximate the statistical dimension of the descent cone $\mathcal{D}(f,\vct{x}_0)$ by the expected value

 This approximation, however, does not work for all regularizers $f$ for two reasons: it my not be tight, and computing the quantity may not be feasible.
-In~\cite[Theorem 4.1]{edge}, the following error bound is derived.
+In~\cite[Theorem 4.1]{edge}, the following error bound is derived:

-In~\cite{zhang2016precise}, this error was analysed and it was shown to be bounded, so that the approximation is asymptotically tight.
-Using a different route, in~\cite{daei}, it was shown that in the case where $f(\vct{x})=\lone{\mtx{D}\vct{x}}$ one has
+In~\cite{zhang2016precise}, the error~\eqref{eq:reg-bound} was analyzed in the case of TV minimization and it was shown to be bounded, so that the approximation is asymptotically tight.
+If $f(\vct{x})=\|\mtx{D}\vct{x}\|_1$ and assuming that $\vct{y}_0=\mtx{D}\vct{x}_0$ is $s$-sparse, we can express this bound in terms of the condition number of $\mtx{D}$.
+First note that the subdifferential of the $1$-norm is contained in the unit cube: